 How to Build a Restaurant Brand

 If you’re thinking of starting a chain restaurant or farm to table restaurant, creating a brand that will set your business apart from the competition is important.
-Here are three steps to help you get started.
+There are only three steps to help you get started - learn about them below:

 Step 1: Defining Your Restaurant Brand